-Let us mention that Bogoliubov's heuristics can be found in many standard physics textbooks on condensed matter (see for instance [41]).
-From a physical point of view, the important insight from [9] was to provide a microscopic justification of superfluidity which is related to the specific form of the excitation energies ε_p .
+Let us mention that Bogoliubov's heuristics can be found in many standard physics textbooks on condensed matter (see for instance [47]).
+From a physical point of view, the important insight from [11] has been to provide a microscopic justification of superfluidity which is related to the specific form of the excitation energies ε_p .

-On the other hand, turning the heuristics into a rigorous proof in specific scaling limits has been an active research field in mathematical physics in recent years, see for instance [63, 30, 36, 5, 6, 12, 50, 15].
+On the other hand, turning the heuristics into a rigorous proof in specific scaling regimes has been an active research field in mathematical physics in recent years, see e.g. [70, 34, 44, 7, 8, 3, 55, 17] and the references therein.